nr0000003/login_with_rive_animation_/README.md

-# 🎭 Bear Login Animation with Rive
+# 🐻 Bear Login Animation with Rive

-An Bear interative login interface developed using Flutter and Rive animations.
+An interative login interface developed using Flutter and Rive animation.
 This project demonstrates how to integrate a State Machine animation to enhance user interaction and visual feedback.

 ---